Academic Success Program

-LMU Law has an extensive Academic Success Program embodied in the required curriculum as a 1L course in the first semester (ASP I); a required two-credit bar preparation course in the students’ final semester for those whose GPA is below 3.0 (Bar Examination Skills); and mandatory ASP courses for students on probation or identified as “at risk” academically in between (ASP II and Academic Intervention Directed Study).
+LMU Law has an extensive Academic Success Program embodied in the required curriculum as a 1L course in the first semester (Legal Foundations); a required two-credit bar preparation course in the students’ final semester for those whose GPA is below 3.0 (Bar Examination Skills); and mandatory ASP courses for students on probation or identified as “at risk” academically in between (Legal Foundations II and Academic Intervention Directed Study).
 With the addition of Bridge Week, faculty advising, and individual tutoring, LMU Law’s Academic Success Program is designed to benefit all students, increase retention of at-risk students, and prepare students to pass the bar exam through courses that are narrowly tailored to increase skills inherent to most successful law students.